10 Types of Technical Writing [with Strong Examples]

 These documents are written with the assumption that the user has no technical knowledge or doesn't understand the technical terms of the topic.

-A statement of work or SOW is a legally-binding document created for potential customers and breaks down the work management tasks of a project.
+A statement of work (SOW) is a legally binding document created for potential customers that breaks down a project's work management tasks.
 It outlines a project’s purpose, resources, schedule, milestones, and costs

 Here's how an SOW is typically set up: